 And I am stopped: hands, all over me.
 There are too many to fight.
 My vision is gone - a cloth.
-When I open my mouth to make any noise (as long as it's loud) another piece of material is stuffed between my teeth so my jaw is wedged open until I strain.
-My arms are tied behind my back with rough rope; my neck is pulled taut as I'm dragged backwards, feet sliding beneath me, struggling as my shin hits something hard, a ridge of metal, and I topple, acting as my own lever, my feet leaving the ground so I fall forward in a surreal, blind airlessness until I bounce once –twice –, teeth clashing together.
+When I open my mouth to make any noise, as long as it's loud, another piece of material is stuffed between my teeth and my jaw is wedged open until I strain.
+My arms are tied behind my back with rough rope; my neck is pulled taut as I'm dragged backwards, feet sliding beneath me, struggling as my shin hits something hard, a ridge of metal, and I topple, acting as my own lever, my feet leaving the ground.
+I fall in a surreal, blind airlessness until I bounce once –twice – teeth clashing together.

 I wish I was Sherlock.

 There is hot breath near my ear.
-"Hey Johnny Johnny Johnny, open your eyes."
+"Hey Johnny, Johnny, Johnny.
+Open your eyes."

 "Do as Daddy says, John."

-"Oh!
-I can feel your pulse, Johnny, under these red cheeks.
+"I can feel your pulse, Johnny, under these red cheeks.
 It's very fast.
-Passion?
-Perhaps.
-Fear?
-More likely."
+Passion, perhaps?
+Fear?"
 Both hands pat my face like I am a dog.
-"I find the two are interchangeable, better together in fact" His finger traces a spiral on my cheek.
-"Now aren't you going to open your eyes?"
+"But I find the two are interchangeable, are better together in fact.
+Now aren't you going to open your eyes?"
 He must be speaking with his bottom lip jutted out; he sounds like a toddler pretending to cry.
 "I want to see their delicious blue".

 Fine.
-I am here with you, Sherlock.
 It was just a nightmare.

 My heart beats; my fists tense behind me; I open my eyes.